ibm-cloud-docs/vpc/lb-delete.md

 {: #alb-deleting-api}
 {: api}

-To delete an ALB by using the API, perform the following procedure:
+To delete an ALB with the API, perform the following procedure:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.